Resources

 Faculty Training

-- BioSCOPE 101 Handbook 90-minute Online Training.
 Many of you participated in industry/faculty meetings for the Supply Chain Guidelines project, which resulted in The BioSCOPE 101 Handbook on Canvas that includes SOPs, batch records, and more to help you implement BioSCOPE projects (Bioscience Supply Chain Operations Projects for Education) with your students.
-Learn how to access and navigate the online BioSCOPE 101 Handbook on Canvas to guide you through implementation of projects such as production of plates, reagents, and buffers for lab kits.
-Thursday, October 3, 2024, 3-4:30 pm.
-Register to access the recording.
+Learn how to access and navigate the online BioSCOPE 101 Handbook on Canvas to guide you through implementation of projects such as production of plates, reagents, and buffers for lab kits. - Bioscope 101 Handbook – July 25, 2025 Recording

 Labor Market Information (LMI)

-- Biotechnology – Skilled Technical Workforce Needs Assessment.
+- 2021 (Spring) Biotechnology – Skilled Technical Workforce Needs Assessment.
 Centers of Excellence for Labor Market Research.
-Spring 2021
+View here.

-- BioSpace 2023 U.S. Life Sciences Salary Trends
+- 2025 BioSpace – U.S. Life Sciences Salary Trends View here.

 - DataVista aims to provide up-to-date and useful information on students within the California Community Colleges and its Adult Education partners.
 DataVista is a modernization of the supporting architecture and visualization of metrics previously available on the LaunchBoard.